 Conflicts of interest

-• I will act in the best interests of the school as a whole and not as a representative of any group, even if elected to the governing body.
+· We will act in the best interests of the school as a whole and not as a representative of any group, even if elected to the governing body.

 Breach of this code of conduct

-(Originally published by the Nolan Committee: The Committee on Standards in Public Life was established by the then Prime Minister in October 1994, under the Chairmanship of Lord Nolan, to consider standards of conduct in various areas of public life, and to make recommendations).
+Originally published by the Nolan Committee: The Committee on Standards in Public Life was established by the then Prime Minister in October 1994, under the Chairmanship of Lord Nolan, to consider standards of conduct in various areas of public life, and to make recommendations.

-Selflessness - Holders of public office should act solely in terms of the public interest.
+· Selflessness - holders of public office should act solely in terms of the public interest.

-Accountability - Holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office.
+· Accountability - holders of public office are accountable to the public for their decisions and actions and must submit themselves to the scrutiny necessary to ensure this.

 · Openness - holders of public office should act and take decisions in an open and transparent manner.
 Information should not be withheld from the public unless there are clear and lawful reasons for so doing.